Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/autonomy-vs-supervision.md

 > do." ~ Steve Jobs (apparently)

 Sure, but not everyone is smart and rational.
 [Brigitta Böckeler](https://www.youtube.com/watch?v=GKgE4qfAppI) covers different forms of bias and irrationality.
+She references Daniel Kahneman's *Thinking, Fast and Slow* book, as well as the [Cognitive Bias Codex](https://commons.wikimedia.org/wiki/File:Cognitive_bias_codex_en.svg).
 We clearly need some guidance and "checks" to ensure we're operating in a way that is fair and appropriate - hence the need for supervision, and the facilitation of that by Management and Leadership.

 We also have issues where if we over-decentralise to the point of structurelessness, we would be subject to the [Tyranny of Structurelessness](https://www.jofreeman.com/joreen/tyranny.htm), as described by feminist Jo Freeman,